knightsUCF/City-Builder-Architects-Production/GDD.md

+# Mining Resources

+Chopping wood and gathering stone afterall should be a part in the game.
+This is what players love in the RTS.
+Interacting with the world map and gathering resources.
+Perhaps we could also add oil mining.
+To test whether oil is found they will have to first take the risk and buy land.
+Not sure if should include this.
+But if we do, the oil rig model, and the programming aspect will be minimalistic compared to the rewards.

 # Chopping Wood

 Simply shake the tree.
 (Google shaking wobbling code.)
 And then have the tree disappear with some slight animation like in Kingdoms and Castles: https://www.fig.co/campaigns/kingdoms-and-castles